-- Setting policy objectives focused on reducing risk and identifying acceptable information security risk levels, and establishing overarching company policy relating to information management, hardware, firmware, and software. - Implementation of a systematic approach to risk assessment and methods for minimizing the risks of damage to company assets, information, reputation, hardware, software, and data; and suited to compliance and regulatory requirements. - · Promoting staff-wide compliance with security policy requirements and ensuring Equinix employees and computer systems do not infringe on any copyright or licensing laws.
+- Setting policy objectives focused on reducing risk and identifying acceptable information security risk levels, and establishing overarching company policy relating to information management, hardware, firmware, and software. - Implementation of a systematic approach to risk assessment and methods for minimizing the risks of damage to company assets, information, reputation, hardware, software, and data; and suited to compliance and regulatory requirements. - Promoting staff-wide compliance with security policy requirements and ensuring Equinix employees and computer systems do not infringe on any copyright or licensing laws.

 Equinix managers, employees, and contractors are trained and responsible for complying with company policies.
 Corporate and operating unit management are responsible for establishing and maintaining internal controls and promoting integrity and ethical values to company personnel.
-Dedicated regional security and compliance teams are in place help to assess the controls and operations within business units and report the results of control assessments to executive management teams.
+Dedicated regional security and compliance teams are in place to help assess the controls and operations within business units and report the results of control assessments to executive management teams.
 In addition, security and compliance teams help to advise operations management on risk assessment and mitigation activities, including the identification and implementation of controls.
 These activities are orchestrated and facilitated through the company's information security management system (ISMS) established for the management of the risks to the organization's information security objectives.
-The information security management committee (ISMC), comprised of members of top management, meet on an annual basis to review security, compliance and operational metrics related to the achievement of its information security objectives, and their continued alignment with the company's mission.
+Members of top management meet on an annual basis to review security, compliance and operational metrics related to the achievement of its information security objectives, and their continued alignment with the company's mission.